 - Additional information

 Sumatran Orangutan Female Skull measures 8.4 inches.
 Sumatran Orangutan Female Skull is museum quality polyurethane cast.
-Made in the USA.
+2-part skull (separate cranium & jaw).
+Made in USA.
 California Academy of Sciences Specimen.
-Scientific name is Pongo abelii.
-Our percise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Sumatran orangutan or Pongo abelii is one of the three species of orangutans.
 Found only in the north of the Indonesian island of Sumatra.